Pesto Ricotta Pasta Bake: Easy Dutch Oven Lazy Lasagna

 - 1 (10 oz) carton grape or cherry tomatoes, sliced in half

-- 1 (15 oz) carton whole milk ricotta cheese (You can substitute low fat, but it won’t give you that creamy ricotta consistency.)
+- 1 (15 oz) carton whole milk ricotta cheese see Note 1

 - 1 (8 oz) package shredded mozzarella cheese (if you’re shredding it yourself, you’ll need 2 cups mozzarella)